csnemes/tracer/Tracer.Fody/NuGet/readme.txt

   </Tracer>
 </Weavers>

+If there is no FodyWeavers.xml file see https://github.com/Fody/Home/blob/master/pages/usage.md

 Within the <Tracer> element specify <On> And <Off> elements with patterns to select which methods to trace.
 (e.g. <On pattern="TestApplication.*..My*.[public]*Method" /> or <Off pattern="TestApplication.*..[internal]My*.*Method" />)